cyrilwanner/react-optimized-image/README.md

 ## Global image config

-This file contains default image optimization options and is located in the **root** of your project.
+The `images.config.js` file contains default image optimization options and is located in the **root** of your project.

 Available options:
 | Option | Type | Description |